nodemcu/nodemcu-firmware/docs/modules/ble.md

 ## ble.init(configuration)

-This initializes the BlueTooth stack and starts advertising according to the data in the configuration table.
+This initializes the Bluetooth stack and starts advertising according to the data in the configuration table.
 See below for a detailed description of this table.

 At the present time, you can only call the `init` function once.
 There is some problem